Packers–Seahawks rivalry: 2010s: Rodgers vs. Wilson

 The rivalry was evenly matched in the 2010s, with each team winning four games.
 However, this decade saw a number of notable games and controversy.
 The decade began with what became known as the Fail Mary game, a Week 3 regular season match-up in Seattle during the 2012 NFL season.
 The 2012 NFL referee lockout began at the start of the season, with the NFL fielding replacement officials for the first three weeks, which included this game.
 The Packers led a low-scoring affair 12–7 with under a minute left in the game and the Seahawks having possession.
 Rookie quarterback Russell Wilson threw a Hail Mary pass into the end zone as time expired.
 One official signaled a touchdown, while another signaled an interception.
 After replay review, the officials deemed the play a simultaneous catch by Seahawks' wide receiver Golden Tate and Packers safety M. D. Jennings, with the touchdown giving the Seahawks the victory.
 The resulting outcry and controversy was noted as the catalyst for the NFL and its referees to end the lockout the next week.
-Wilson had won the starting quarterback job that season over Matt Flynn, who was signed by the Seahawks from the Packers after Flynn served as Rodgers's back-up.
-The Fail Mary game began a three-game win streak for the Seahawks against the Packers, which culminated in the 2014 NFC Championship Game.
-In this game, the Packers took a 19–7 lead deep into the fourth quarter, with the Seahawks only points coming from a touchdown pass from the team's punter during a fake field goal attempt.
-The Seahawks overcame the deficit with two late scores, including an onside kick recovery and a two-point conversion.
-After completing a 35-yard pass for a first down in overtime, Wilson threw another deep pass, again for 35 yards, for the game-winning touchdown, sending the Seahawks to Super Bowl XLIX.
+Wilson had won the starting quarterback job that season over Matt Flynn, who was signed by the Seahawks from the Packers after Flynn served as Packers quarterback Aaron Rodgers's back-up.